 My older kids and teens love this stuff.
 Thinking Putty keeps their hands occupied while they listen to me read aloud for quite a long time!

-My 8-and-ups have really enjoyed these challenging and engaging paint-by-sticker projects.
+My 8-and-ups have really enjoyed these challenging and engaging books.
 There are several themes to choose from.

 Download the FREE December booklist